 - Let your dough rest for a minute.

-- If you use a proofing basket/banneton, flour the inside generously so dough doesn’t stick.
+- If you are using a proofing basket/banneton for your proofing, flour the inside generously so dough doesn’t stick.
 If you use a bowl, line the inside with a kitchen towel and then flour the towel generously.

 - Gently pick up your dough and flip it over into the basket/bowl so the seam is facing up.